CBPFGMS/bi_doc/Dataviz/CBPF-Data-Hub/Allocations-overview.md

 ### Interactivity

-1. At the top right corner of the dataviz there are five buttons:
+1. At the top right corner of the dataviz there are four buttons:

     - **Share**: copies a link with all the current selections to the clipboard.
 Use that link to go to the Bookmark page;
     - **Image**: downloads a snapshot of the chart, as a .png file or as a .pdf file.
 You can also right-click anywhere in the chart to download a snapshot containing the tooltip;